Using Webhooks API

 Retries and deactivation

-If the POST request from the Skilljar platform fails with an HTTP 5xx error, we retry the POST with an exponential back-off delay starting with a two-second delay, doubling each time up to a maximum of a one hour delay.
+If the POST request from the Skilljar platform fails with an HTTP 5xx error, we retry the POST with an exponential back-off delay starting with a two-second delay, doubling each time up to a maximum of a one-hour delay.
 We continue to retry to POST to the URL endpoint of your webhook up to 60 times (roughly two days).
-If the URL endpoint is still returning a 5xx status after this point, we'll disable the webhook (set its active flag to false) and will discontinue POSTing events.
+If the URL endpoint still returns a 5xx status after this point, we'll disable the webhook (set its active flag to false) and discontinue POSTing events.

 If the POST fails due to an HTTP 4xx response, we immediately disable the webhook.